troch/route-node/README.md

 rootNode.matchPath('/users/view/1');           // => {name: "users.view", params: {id: "1"}}
 ```

-Trailing slash can be optional:
+__Trailing slashes can be optional__

+When using `matchPath`, you can pass a `trailingSlash` option for non-strict matching on trailing slashes.

 ```javascript
 rootNode.matchPath('/users/view/1');           // => {name: "users.view", params: {id: "1"}}